I used to work as a recruiter in Dubai and have reviewed thousands of CVs that were submitted for roles throughout the region.

 This is the largest section of your CV and is where you detail your work history.

-You should always start with your most recent role and work backwards, this is what Dubai recruiters are most accustomed to.
+You should always start with your most recent role and work backward.
+This is what Dubai recruiters are most accustomed to.
 Make sure you use the same format for all your dates to make it easy to understand.

 Typically, your most recent role should include the most information with fewer details included for each role as you work back through your career.